 Customers buy a certain amount’s worth of goods or they shop at your store a required number of times and they become eligible for this.
 This is amazing consumers psychology, it makes customers think that they’re part of some sort of exclusive group at your store.

-To encourage customers bringing their friends and families, you could also set up a “referral-discount” promo.
+To encourage customers bringing their friends and families, you could also set up a “referral-discount” promo or limited edition products.
 The more customers a customer brings, the more discounts he or she gets at your store.

 Here’s a piece of advice from Aunt Nancy.
 She says “there’s no better person to advertise your business than you.
 To get customers in, you gotta look the part!”

 Don’t mind my aunt, she’s one stylish old lady.
 A lot of people compliment her and ask her where she got her clothes from.
 She simply directs them to her store.

 The number of your actual customers may not have reached those in your fantasies.
 Rather than complain about lousy sales, get to work!
 You might not be inclined to try every one of these tips but the key is taking action and starting small.